 ECON 375 - 970: Moral Issues of Capitalism

 On-Demand

 Course Expectations and a note on On-Demand:

 This is an independent study style course.
 For each section in this class, you will read and then summarize articles, watch lecture videos, and complete the section's homework and test.
 This course will require a lot of reading and writing on your part.
 I also recommend you take notes on the lecture videos as you watch them.
 This will make the exams much easier.
 There is no formal schedule of when to complete the work in this course.
 This course is also offered as a traditional in-person course from time to time.
 I want you to succeed in this course.
 If you are unsure if this style of course is right for you, please reach out to me before registering.

 It is important to get to know how to use blackboard.
 An introductory lecture provided in blackboard will provide more detailed instructions on how to take the course.

 Instructor Information:

-Kevin Owens

-Office Hours (Through Zoom or in person in Grise Hall 417):

-Wednesday 11:00-1:00, Thursday 1:00-2:00, and by appointment.

-Email: kevin.owens@wku.edu

-You can expect a response from my email within two business days.
+Kevin Owens Office Hours (Through Zoom or in person in Grise Hall 418): Friday 1:00-2:00, and by appointment I will be available for this class only on Fridays at 1pm via Zoom.
+On these days, I will discuss readings, explain homework, and answer any questions.
+Email: kevin.owens@wku.edu You can expect a response from my email within two business days.
 The structure and video lectures of this class have been generously provided by renowned professor of economics Dr. Brian Strow.
 I will serve to facilitate your learning and grade your work.
 If you would ever like to discuss the material in this class please reach out to my email or office hours above.
+Regular Substantive Interaction: